QuintonPrice/submitty.github.io/_docs/developer/php_unit_tests/writing_unit_tests.md

 `vendor/bin/phpunit -c tests/phpunit.xml --filter testInvalidProperty` and running all of `AccessControlTester` would be
 `vendor/bin/phpunit -c tests/phpunit.xml --filter AccessControlTester`.
-Be aware, filter can match aaginst partial strings, so if you have two tests `testFoo` and `testFooBar`, running `--filter testFoo` will run them both.
+Be aware, filter can match against partial strings, so if you have two tests `testFoo` and `testFooBar`, running `--filter testFoo` will run them both.
 Alternatively, you can also directly run `phpunit` against a specific class by passing the path to the test class directly to `phpunit`, for example